mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 # AnBoMoFo (Angular Bootstrap Modal Forms)
-A simple, ultra-lighweight angular service which automatically generates data forms and callbacks using simple JSON.
+A simple, ultra-lightweight angular service which automatically generates data forms and callbacks using simple JSON.

 # Installation

 Installation is easy.
-The only project requirements are AngularJS and AngularBootstrapUI.
+The only project requirements are AngularJS, AngularBootstrapUI, and UIRouter.

 #### Install with Bower
 ```sh